wp-plugins/easy-code-placement/readme.txt

 == Description ==

-Easy Code Placement provides a very easy way to place any Code where you want to have them.
+Easy Code Placement provides a very easy way to place any Code where you want to have them. - You can use the WordPress Text Widget with an Shortcode in it, only a Shortcode anywhere in Posts/Pages or PHP-Snippets to place your code where you want.

 = Which Codes? =

+* PHP
 * HTML
 * CSS
 * AdSense or other Ads